September 3, 2018 - September 7, 2018

 Experimental or observational data of high or infinite dimensionality are getting common in institutes of all sections of the Leibniz Association.
 This creates an increasing demand for adequate modern data analysis techniques.
 At the same time reproducibility of experiments and their statistical analyses lead to new requirements for good scientific practice and requests for open source and open science.

 Both topics have been addressed in a way that provides knowledge transfer from mathematical and applied statistics into the various scientific communities and helps to develop skills in R programming, statistical modeling and reproducible data analysis.
-The school has been problem oriented.
-Participants have been asked to provide their data and problems in advance (see below).
+Conceptually, the Summer School was problem-oriented and the program included both lectures, as well as programming training session in the afternoons.

 - introduction to the R statistical environment, working with R and Rstudio, writing dynamic documents with RMarkdown, version control using git and good scientific practice in general,